peurKe/auto_ZONA_translator/README.md

   - Improved translations with DeepL.

 - v0.3.2-alpha_hotfix
-  - Fixed assurance description in French for CONVRGENCE.
+  - Fixed insurance description in French for CONVRGENCE.